 Certain of our leases with retail and commercial tenants provide for the payment by the lessee of additional variable rent based on a percentage of the tenant's revenue.
 The amounts shown in the table above do not include these variable percentage rents.
-The Operating Partnership recorded variable percentage rents of \$0.1 million during the year ended December 31, 2019.
+The Operating Partnership recorded variable percentage rents of less than \$0.1 million and \$0.1 million during the years ended December 31, 2020 and 2019.